Understanding Java Class Declaration Rules

 }

-The purpose of supporting multiple top level classes in one file is to be compatible with version 1.0 before nested classes where introduced.
+The ability to support multiple top-level classes in one file was introduced to maintain compatibility with version 1.0 before nested classes were introduced.